Kindergarten Homework

 Pix

-4. Family Homework is sent home on Monday (or the first school day of the week) and should be completed and returned on Friday (or Thursday, if there is no school on Friday.)
-Your child earns a sticker on our classroom homework chart.
+3. Family Homework is sent home on Monday (or the first school day of the week) and should be completed and returned on Friday (or Thursday, if there is no school on Friday.)
 Family Homework is kept at school and made into a Memory Book in June.

-5. Letter Printing Homework is sent home on Monday to practice what we learned in our handwriting lesson in our small group.
+4. Letter Printing Homework is sent home on ____ to practice what we learned in our handwriting lesson.
 Your child should practice printing the letter, in pencil, and return the paper the following day.

-6. Math Homework is sent home on Tuesday.
-Your child should do the worksheet and return the paper the following day.
+6. Math Homework is sent home on _____.
+Your child should trace and make the number then return the paper the following day.

-7. A Math "Home Link" is sent home on Tuesday.
+7. A "Home Link" from our Everyday Mathematics Program is sent home on ____.
 Each Home Link suggests math activities for family members and children to do together sometime during the week.
 These informal activities promote interest in real math and help young children develop their thinking skills.
 It is not necessary to return the paper.

 Mrs. Jones' Room Kdg Program Info